DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 As the accuracies above show, model accuracy alone can be a misleading indicator of model performance.
 We can understand the model's predictions in greater depth using a **confusion matrix**.
 A confusion matrix for a binary classifier is a two-by-two heatmap that contains the model predictions on one axis and the actual labels on the other.

 Each entry in a confusion matrix represents a possible outcome of the classifier.
 If a spam email is input to the classifier, there are two possible outcomes:
-* **True Positive** (top left entry): the model correctly labels a data point with the positive class (spam).
+* **True Positive** (top left entry): the model correctly labels it with the positive class (spam).
-* **False Negative** (top right entry): the model labels a data point with the negative class (ham) but it truly belongs in the positive class (spam).
+* **False Negative** (top right entry): the model mislabels it with the negative class (ham), but it truly belongs in the positive class (spam).
 In our case, a false negative means that a spam email gets mislabelled as ham and ends up in the inbox.

 Similarly, if a ham email is input to the classifier, there are two possible outcomes.
-* **False Positive** (bottom left entry): the model labels a data point with the positive class (spam) but it truly belongs in the negative class (ham).
+* **False Positive** (bottom left entry): the model mislabels it with the positive class (spam), but it truly belongs in the negative class (ham).
 In our case, a false positive means that a ham email gets flagged as spam and filtered out of the inbox.
-* **True Negative** (bottom right entry): the model correctly labels a data point with the negative class (ham).
+* **True Negative** (bottom right entry): the model correctly labels it with the negative class (ham).

-The relative cost of false positives and false negatives depends on the situation.
+The costs of false positives and false negatives depend on the situation.
 For email classification, false positives result in important emails being filtered out, so they are worse than false negatives, in which a spam email winds up in the inbox.
 In medical settings, however, false negatives in a diagnostic test can be much more consequential than false positives.

 We will use scikit-learn's [confusion matrix function](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html#sklearn.metrics.confusion_matrix) to construct confusion matrices for the three models on the training data set.
+The `ham_only` confusion matrix is shown below:

 ```python